 A bacterial respiratory pathogen that is a frequent cause of community-acquired pneumonia in children and adults.

-An obligate intracellular parasite that can only be isolated in tissue culture, although culture is not widely available.
+An obligate intracellular bacterium that can only be isolated in tissue culture, although culture is not widely available.
+Infection can be diagnosed using nucleic acid amplification tests and two FDA-approved commercial assays are now available.

 Pneumonia due to Chlamydia pneumoniae cannot be differentiated clinically from pneumonia due to other atypical organisms, especially Mycoplasma pneumoniae.

-Treatment with macrolides, quinolones, or tetracyclines appears equally effective.
+Treatment with macrolides, fluoroquinolones, or tetracyclines appears equally effective.

 Professor of Pediatrics and Medicine